 This brings total support to date to more than $400,000.

-“We are nearing the end of the 17 units – basically one more major rehab to do, then it’s on to Beaumont,” where the plan is to restore additional low-income housing, said Joshua Lawrence, the UCC’s Hurricane Harvey Recovery Co-Coordinator.
+“We are nearing the end of the 17 units – basically one more major rehab to do,” said Joshua Lawrence, the UCC’s Hurricane Harvey Recovery Co-Coordinator.

 Hurricane Harvey brought sustained torrential rains and devastating flooding to Texas, leaving 900,000 people in need.
 It caused an estimated $150 to $200 billion in damages, making it among the costliest in U.S. history.